Gowtham-Kanagaraj/Data-Engnieering/Day 1-10/1/README.md

     * Data pipeline monitoring and maintenance: Data engineers may use tools such as Python, SQL, and data orchestration and scheduling tools such as Apache Airflow and Luigi to monitor and maintain data pipelines.

     * Data version control and collaboration: Data engineers may use tools such as Git and GitHub to collaborate on data projects and track changes to data pipelines.

+## Data Storage

+There are several options for storing data, including:

+    * Relational databases: Relational databases are structured databases that store data in tables with rows and columns.
+Each row represents a record, and each column represents a field.
+Relational databases use SQL (Structured Query Language) to manipulate and query data.
+Examples of relational databases include MySQL, Oracle, and PostgreSQL.

+    * NoSQL databases: NoSQL databases are non-relational databases that do not use SQL to manipulate and query data.
+Instead, they use different data models and query languages to store and retrieve data.
+Examples of NoSQL databases include MongoDB, Cassandra, and Couchbase.

+    * File storage systems: File storage systems are used to store and organize files.
+They may be used to store structured data, such as CSV or Excel files, or unstructured data, such as images or documents.
+Examples of file storage systems include local file systems, network-attached storage (NAS), and cloud storage systems such as AWS S3 and Google Cloud Storage.

+When choosing a data storage option, it's important to consider factors such as the size and structure of the data, the performance and scalability requirements, and the cost.
+Relational databases are well-suited for storing structured data with well-defined relationships, while NoSQL databases are better for storing unstructured data or data with flexible schemas.
+File storage systems are often used for storing large volumes of unstructured data.